ktaylor63/southeast/site/content/articles/pythons-nose-their-way-into-florida-keys.md

 The easy availability of food, said Dixon, means the pythons could thrive on the Keys just as easily as they have multiplied in the Everglades.
 For more than two decades, an array of big snakes have spread and bred in the Everglades.
 Their presence has had a devastating effect on native birds, deer and other species in the park.
 Some snakes have even managed to devour alligators.

 The Florida Wildlife Fish and Wildlife Commission is working with the University of Florida to detect and remove the snakes in the Keys.
-They are using dogs, as well as Irulas, members of an Indian tribe that’s renowned for its ability to catch snakes.
+They are partnering with the Irulas, members of an Indian tribe that’s renowned for its ability to catch snakes.
 [Read more about those programs](https://content.govdelivery.com/accounts/FLFFWCC/bulletins/182564a).

 If you need to report a python, dial the Exotic Species Reporting Hotline: 888-Ive-Got1 (888-483-4681).